Boyle to St Arnaud: 110 km, 5 days

 - Arrow Water Taxis – 03 573 8229.
 Seem to be mainly an on-demand service for groups, but you may be able to get a ride on a boat going your direction.

 There is an $25 fee payable to the Queen Charlotte Track Land Cooperative to use track sections that cross private land.
-You can buy this at the the Havelock i-Site, Linkwater petrol station (1173 Queen Charlotte Drive), Picton i-site, The Green Caravan in Anakiwa, a machine at the Anakiwa car park, at certain lodges along the way, and online.
+You can buy this at the the Havelock i-Site, Linkwater petrol station (1173 Queen Charlotte Drive), Picton i-site, The Green Caravan in Anakiwa, a machine at the Anakiwa car park, at certain lodges along the way, and online (where it comes with a 10% discount voucher on the Interislander ferry).

 The DoC brochure on the track is very useful as it lists many of the accommodation options, has historical background, flora and fauna, a good map and shows the altitude profile of the track.
 The walking times are fairly generous.
 As the brochure states, they “lean more towards a person with a slow walking speed”.